Title IX

 Bystander

-5. Refer people to on- or off-campus resources listed in this document for support in health, counseling or with legal assistance.
+- Refer people to on- or off-campus resources listed in this document for support with health services, counseling, or legal assistance.

 If you or someone else is in immediate danger, dial 911.
 This could be when a person is yelling at or being physically abusive towards another and it is not safe for you to interrupt.